freeciv/freeciv-web/README.md

 ----------------------------------------------------
 Freeciv-Web is built on GitHub actions on every commit.
 This is the current build status: [![Build Status](https://github.com/freeciv/freeciv-web/workflows/continuous%20integration/badge.svg)](https://github.com/freeciv/freeciv-web/actions?query=workflow%3A%22continuous+integration%22)

-Freeciv-web has CasperJS tests which are run by GitHub actions on every commit, and by Vagrant when creating a new image.
-The tests can be found in tests/freeciv-web-tests.js.
-Please make sure that patches and commits for Freeciv-web don't break the CasperJS tests.
-Thanks!

 Developers interested in Freeciv-web
 ------------------------------------